Matthew 27:46/Mark 15:34 – ‘Why have you forsaken me?’

 What, then, does this forsakenness mean?

-Negatively, it cannot mean that the eternal communion between Father, Son and Holy Spirit was broken.
-God did not cease to be triune.
+We hesitate to suggest that the eternal communion between Father, Son and Holy Spirit was broken; God did not cease to be triune.
 Nor could it mean that the Father ceased to love his Son – especially now that Jesus was demonstrating the ultimate sacrificial obedience.
 Nor yet could it mean that the Holy Spirit had ceased to minister to Jesus: it was by that very Spirit that Jesus offered himself to God (Heb 9:14).
 Once again: it does not mean that Jesus was in despair: from the depths of his loneliness and pain, he still calls out to “My God”; he still retains a sense that God is holding him.

 Matthew Henry notes:-

 First, he delivered him up into the hands of his enemies, and did not appear to deliver him out of their hands.
-He let loose the powers of darkness against him, and suffered them to do their worst, worse than against Job.
-Now was that scripture fulfilled, (Job 16:11) God hath turned me over into the hands of the wicked; and no angel is sent from heaven to deliver him, no friend on earth raised up to appear for him.
+He let loose the powers of darkness against him, and suffered them to do their worst…and no angel is sent from heaven to deliver him, no friend on earth raised up to appear for him.

-2. That Christ’s being forsaken of his Father was the most grievous of his sufferings, and that which he complained most of.
-Here he laid the most doleful accents; he did not say, “Why am I scourged?
+2. That Christ’s being forsaken of his Father was the most grievous of his sufferings, and that which he complained most of…He did not say, “Why am I scourged?
 And why spit upon?
 And why nailed to the cross?”
 Nor did he say to his disciples, when they turned their back upon him, Why have ye forsaken me?
 But when his Father stood at a distance, he cried out thus…

 3. That our Lord Jesus, even when he was thus forsaken of his Father, kept hold of him as his God, notwithstanding; my God, my God; though forsaking me, yet mine…This supported him, and bore him up, that even in the depth of his sufferings God was his God, and this he resolves to keep fast hold of.’